 Context-first structure

 Articles that spend the first three paragraphs on background and history before getting to actionable steps produce weaker chatbot answers.
 Language models process retrieved documents from the top, weighting early content more heavily in generation.
 If the answer is buried in paragraph five, the model may miss it or generate an inferior summary of the surrounding context instead.
-Answer-first structure (direct answer in 40–60 words, numbered steps next, context and explanation last) is not just better for human readers.
+Answer-first structure (direct answer in 40 to 60 words, numbered steps next, context and explanation last) is not just better for human readers.
 It produces significantly more accurate chatbot responses because the answer sits exactly where the model weights it most.

 Screenshot-based instructions